adelmalek/react-clothing-ecommerce/README.md

   - TypeScript allows specifying the types of data being passed around within the code, and has the ability to report errors when the types don't match.

+- PWA
+  - Progressive web apps are much simpler to develop and use than other web or native solutions.
+For instance, since they can be installed from the browser, there is no need to submit them to the App Store or Google Play.
+  - They’re compatible with all devices on all operating systems if accessed through a standards-compliant browser.
+  - If the network connection is unstable or absent, PWAs use cached data from previous sessions to ensure perfect and uninterrupted performance.
+The users will be able to access your app from basically anywhere.
+  - Similar to a native mobile app, a user can open the PWA by clicking the icon on the home screen.

 - Link: https://bespoke-stroopwafel-630105.netlify.app/